carolminadakis/carolminadakis/README.md

 📌 Some curiosities about me, that you might be interested to know:
- - I've worked as an English Teacher for 14 years. 👩🏼‍🏫
+ - I've worked as an English Teacher. 👩🏼‍🏫
  - I love studying and I do it for pleasure, so learning new things do not bother me at all. 📚
  - I'm extremely disciplined and organized when it comes to work and study. 🤓
  - I dream about becoming a developer, so I've decided to face my fears and make great effort to make my dream come true. 🥰